mindmelting/hass-powerpal/README.md

 `sensor.powerpal_live_consumption` | Current reading from Powerpal Readings API (updated every minute).
 `sensor.powerpal_total_consumption` | Total consumption recorded by Powerpal - entity can be used in Energy Dashboard.

+⚠️ Please note ⚠️

+For the entities to display up-to-date information - it requires your Powerpal app (which can be running in the background) to be connected to the Powerpal device continuously for it to report near realtime usage information.
+The current implementation does not retrospectively use historical data - this may come in a future release.

 ![sensor][sensorimg]

 ![energy][energyimg]